tak40/fm-bootcamp-forms/README.md

 - **Input Attributes**: Reviewed various input attributes and their usage.
 - **Element Connections**: Gained a deeper understanding of how elements like `label`, `input`, `select`, and `option` connect and work together.

-### CSS Insights

-Although this wasn't primarily a CSS exercise, I learned a lot about the flex property.
-Specifically:

-- The importance of using `.wrapper > *` to set flex properties for child elements.
-- Understanding that setting flex properties for both parent and children (form and aside) ensures smooth responsiveness.
-- Realizing that without this, the layout wouldn't be as responsive as intended.
+This project was a valuable exercise in reinforcing my understanding of HTML forms.
+Revisiting these concepts allowed me to appreciate the intricacies of form elements and their impact on user experience and accessibility.
+It was both a refreshing review and a great opportunity to apply what I’ve learned in a fun and engaging way.

 ## Acknowledgements

 This project is part of the Frontend Masters Bootcamp, specifically focusing on HTML forms lessons.
 Special thanks to the instructors for providing valuable lessons and resources.
-Learn more at [Frontend Masters Bootcamp](https://frontendmasters.com/bootcamp/).
+Learn more at [Frontend Masters Bootcamp](https://frontendmasters.com/bootcamp/) and [HTML Forms Course](https://frontendmasters.com/bootcamp/html-forms/).

 ## Getting Started